Substance Abuse Resources in Arkadelphia Drug Rehab, Alcohol Rehab & Detox

 When it comes to looking for treatment for drug and alcohol addiction, detox is an important first step.
 Why do some patients attend detox centers?
 Marijuana and other substances don’t have any withdrawal symptoms when they are stopped.
 Other substances, however, like benzodiazepines have painful withdrawal symptoms.
 Whenever the withdrawal symptoms become severe, you may want to relapse if you are trying to detox on your own.
 A detox center provides patients with medical care throughout the detox process.

 Detox is important, particularly if you are coming off of a substance like alcohol or benzodiazepines.
 However, it is only one step in the process.
 Relapse is likely if detox isn’t immediately followed by a treatment program.
 Then the next time you want to get sober, you will have to go through this process all over again.
-The services of a full-service treatment facility like The Recovery Village are preferred by many patients so that they will be able to start residential treatment after detoxing.

 Recovery Meetings Near You in Arkadelphia